Why You Can't Switch Off (And How to Finally Empty Your Head)

 Get it out of your mind and onto something outside of it — paper, a notes app, a voice recording.
 All of it.
 Not just the tasks, but the worries, the half-formed thoughts, the things you are trying not to forget, the conversations you are rehearsing, the decisions you are postponing.

 This works because the mind holds onto things it does not trust to be remembered.
-When you give it evidence that the information exists somewhere outside of itself, it can — gradually, partially, imperfectly — begin to let go.
+When you give it evidence that the information exists somewhere outside of itself, it can — gradually, imperfectly — begin to let go.

 The mind cannot rest while it is still working as a filing system.
 Give it somewhere else to store things, and it can finally begin to be still.